-Due to financial reasons, I couldn’t just quit my job immediately and then start planning my around the world travel.
-Lord knows I wanted to as I was miserable in my day to day life and knew that I had to make changes.
-Once I did some research and ran my financial numbers, I knew I had to wait for about 2 years before I could really leave my job.
+However, once I did some research and ran my financial numbers, I knew I had to wait for about 1 1/2 to 2 years before I could really leave my job to go travel.
 Two years is a long time to wait for something as exciting as around the world travel, however it was a necessary part of the preparation process.

 Odds are that when you do launch into your trip you’ll want to record it digitally via photos or video.
 So why not use this waiting period to learn one of these skills or improve upon what you may already know.
 Take a photography class or video editing class and finally learn how to use your camera(s) BEFORE you are on your trip fumbling with the controls and trying to read the user manual.

 The year before I left, I took a multiple photography classes in Manhattan after work to learn how to use a DSLR, composition, and storytelling.
 Prior to that, I had never taken a photography class in my life.

 For Photography or Videography, you can look online for local in-person classes in your city/region, or you can go the online route.

 2. Learn the Technology You Will Use to Communicate and Teach it to Others

 A communication plan while you are on the road is important.
 How will you stay in touch with family and friends when you are on the road.
 If it’s texting, WhatsApp, Zoom, Facetime, Duo, Skype, Messenger, or the myriad of other technologies popping up.
 If you have older family members or friends, they may not be as comfortable using this technology – so this is your time to ‘train’ them on how you want to communicate.
 My parents were 75 when I taught them how to use Skype and even though it had some bumps along the way – they now know that’s how we stay in touch and can see each other when we are so far apart!